arvinseeva/plotly-challenge/README.md

 - Use sample_values for the marker size.
 - Use otu_ids for the marker colors.
 - Use otu_labels for the text values.

+The task was then to display the sample metadata, i.e., an individual's demographic information.